kohler/gifsicle/README.md

 If `./configure` does not exist (you downloaded from Github), run `autoreconf -i` first.

-`./configure` accepts the usual options; see `INSTALL` for more details.
+`./configure` accepts the usual options; see `INSTALL` for details.
 To build without gifview (for example, if you don't have X11), use `./configure --disable-gifview`.
 To build without gifdiff, use `./configure --disable-gifdiff`.

 `make install` will build and install Gifsicle and its manual page